Frankfurt RheinMain will be World Design Capital 2026!

 The World Design Organization™, based in Montreal, Canada, is a non-governmental organisation with over 170 members in more than 40 countries.
 Since 1957, when it was still known as the International Council of Societies of Industrial Design, it has promoted design that effectively meets people’s needs and aspirations.
 Every second year, it awards the title World Design Capital® to cities for their effective use of design to promote cultural, economic, social and environmental development.
 The title launches a year-round programme showcasing the best work in design-driven urban development.

-The sponsors who launched the application Frankfurt RhineMain.
-World Design Capital 2026 are the City of Frankfurt under the leadership of the Department of Culture and Science and the Kulturfonds Frankfurt RheinMain – which includes, among others, the cities of Wiesbaden, Darmstadt, Offenbach and Hanau, the districts of Offenbach, Hochtaunus, Main-Taunus, Rheingau-Taunus and municipalities in the region – as well as the State of Hesse, represented by the Hessian Prime Minister Boris Rhein.
+The sponsors of the application Frankfurt RheinMain World Design Capital 2026 are the City of Frankfurt under the leadership of the Department of Culture and Science and the Kulturfonds Frankfurt RheinMain - including the cities of Wiesbaden, Darmstadt, Offenbach and Hanau and additionally the City of Mainz as well as the districts of Offenbach, Hochtaunus, Main-Taunus, Rheingau-Taunus and municipalities in the region - as well as the State of Hesse, represented by the Prime Minister Boris Rhein.
 Our goal is to work with citizens, students, creative professionals, scientists, architects and designers to advance design ideas for social, urban and cultural developments and thus strengthen the sustainable design of our region.

 Real change does not need anyone to lead the way.
 It is much more important that everyone moves.